nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 ### **USB Output Power**

-Since the power supply chosen has a separate 5V USB port output with separate ratings, the analysis for the Nvidia Jetson is simple.
-The team will use the USB(A) - micro USB that came with the Nvidia Jetson to supply the voltage needed.
-The 5V output on the power supply has a regulated output of 5V at 2A.
-Therefore, it will be sufficient to power the Nvidia Jetson which needs 4.75-5.25V at 2A.
+The Nvidia Jetson Nano Dev kit will be power via the USB-A port on the power supply connected to the Jetson's micro USB port.
+This supply has a ripple of 100 mV on this output as well, meaning the output can be from 4.9 V to 5.1 V. The Jetson requires anywhere from 4.75 V to 5.25 V to operate, meaning it can run even with the ripple of 100 mV.
+As for current, the power supply is rated for up to 2 A, which is what the Jetson requires.

 ### **Emergency stop button**